 Use apps such as VSCO, Canva or Adobe Spark to create images for every type of platform you’re on and be mindful of using the same filters, graphics and colors.
 This helps create an on-brand curated feed for visual platforms like Instagram.
 Your audience will feel much more comfortable navigating your social media sites when they see familiar colors, graphics and types of images.

-Typography may seem like a small detail, but it does have influence on the overall image of your brand.
+Typography may seem like a small detail, but by bringing your messaging to life, it can have major influence on how impactful your visuals can be.
 If your brand tone is whimsical or funny, you wouldn’t use a bold, gothic font to portray that.
-Spend some time on free font websites like Dafont.com to create graphics and images or Google Fonts for your website (just make sure that whatever font you choose, it renders properly across all systems).
+Spend some time researching font inspiration or font pairings on Pinterest or Typewolf and get the creative juices flowing with the kinds of graphics and designs you can make to elevate your website and social feeds.

 Every great character starts with an origin story and your brand is no different!
 Share your beginnings through Instagram posts, blog posts or email campaigns and especially on the “About” section on your website.
 Be honest, be transparent and share what you think makes your brand special.
 It sounds like a silly tip or common sense but people respond to real, honest stories.
 At the end of the day, any brand or business activity is human activity and customers want to know that there’s a trustworthy face behind the product or service they’re buying or the words they’re reading.